 Devushka Blake - Family Support Worker, QLD Read More

 James joined FDS in October 2015.
-As our Administration Officer, his role encompasses many clerical and support functions, such as; answering phone calls, processing payments and forms, data entry, mail outs, filing, and (like all FDS staff) making a good coffee!
+As our Volunteer Coordinator, his role encompasses many clerical and support functions, such as answering phone calls, processing payments and forms, data entry, mail-outs, filing, and (like all FDS staff) making a good coffee!

 Prior to joining FDS, James had worked in a number of customer service, administration and learning and development roles, primarily in the Social Service sector.

 James has experience with many customer database systems.
 James has strong skills recording and analysing data.
 James is passionate about social justice and equality.